 And, here’s another challenge with social media.
 You don’t own the data.
 The platforms can turn off your account on a whim and make you disappear from the platforms.

-To combat that issue, have your posts link to your website so you can collect your audience’s name, email and cell and nurture that relationship.
+To combat that issue, have your posts link to your website so you can collect your audience’s name, email, and cell and nurture that relationship.
+It’s a great attraction for cosmetic patients and an easy way for you to get their information for following up.

 Here are more strategies to help you gain social media traction: